nutanix-japan/ocp-gitp/docs/ocp_serverless/ocp_serverless.md

 ## Serverless

 Serverless concepts bridges the gap between developers and infrastructure.
 A developer should be able to test and deploy applications with tight integration to infrastructure.
-Serveless concepts allow the following (not limited to):
+Serverless concepts allow the following (not limited to):

 - Once a developer is aware of infrastructure resources and capacity planning, they should be able to deploy applications without in-depth knowledge of the infrastructure.
 Infrastructure should be available as a service for developers to consume
 - Use infrastructure only when there is a requirement to do so to control spending.
 If there is no demand for applications, the used infrastructure should be zero or be in a stand-by state to become ready